jweber/WcfClientProxyGenerator/README.md

 Configures the proxy to communicate with the endpoint using the given `binding` at the `endpointAddress`

 #### MaximumRetries(int retryCount)
-Sets the maximum amount of times the the proxy will additionally attempt to call the service in the event it encounters a known retry-friendly exception.
+Sets the maximum amount of times the the proxy will additionally attempt to call the service in the event it encounters a known retry-friendly exception or response.
+If retryCount is set to 0, then only one request attempt will be made.

 #### RetryOnException\<TException\>(Predicate\<TException\> where = null)
 Configures the proxy to retry calls when it encounters arbitrary exceptions.
 The optional `Predicate<Exception>` can be used to refine properties of the Exception that it should retry on.